thirdbyte/ssj-plugin-add-tools/README.md

 # SSJ Plugin: Add Tools
-A convenient script that lets you add more tools that are not a part of the `kali-linux-large` metapackage to SSJ.
+A convenient script that lets you add more tools to [SSJ](https://github.com/thirdbyte/ssj) that are not a part of the `kali-linux-large` metapackage.

-Once the [installation](https://github.com/thirdbyte/ssj#installation) is completed, follow the below steps to add more packages/tools to SSJ.
+Once the [installation](https://github.com/thirdbyte/ssj#installation) is completed, follow the below steps:

-Steps:
 1. `git clone https://github.com/thirdbyte/ssj-plugin-add-tools`
 2. `cd ssj-plugin-add-tools`
 3. `chmod +x build`